Bashkir rebellion of 1662–1664

-The Bashkir rebellion was one of the first major insurrection of Bashkirs in the second half of the 17th century.
+The Bashkir rebellion was one of the first major insurrection of the Bashkirs in the second half of the 17th century.

 Causes of rebellion

 Since the mid-16th century, the Bashkirs were vassals of the Tsardom of Russia.
 The main reason for the rebellion was the fear of losing patrimonial rights to lands received under the terms of accession to Russia as a result of the Russian expansion.
 The Bashkirs were also unhappy with the arbitrariness of the Ufa governor and complained about increasing taxes and abuse by officials during collections.

 Place of the uprising

 Distribution of the uprising in the territory of the middle reaches of the river Iset, Miass in the east to the middle reaches of the Kama River in the west, from the river Yaik (now the Urals) in the south to the river Chusovoi in the north.